AkhilGNair/recipes/lamb.md

  - Mix and pressure cook for about 10 - 15 minutes
  - A lot of water will have been released Allow this to boil off on a high heat
  - As the sauce thickens, add garam masala and red chilli powder to taste
+   - About a spoon of garam malasa was added, and quarter red chilli
  - Add some sliced green chilli to desired heat and simmer
+   - Also added another spoon garam masala for my benefit :)

 If not pressure cooking